aaronherman/cs330-final/README.md

 ##### Pages
 1. index
  * title
- * carousel - pictures of what's been drawn
 2. discover
  * brings you to a page of more of artwork
 3. item-view